Linging/purewhite/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+And this's my first rails program, referred to [Ruby on Rails](http://railstutorial-china.org/book/) for **Chinese version** Just a sample App with many bugs, if you want the integrated [Code](https://github.com/mhartl/sample_app_3rd_edition)

-* Ruby version
+* Ruby version 2.1.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Start at Feb 2016

+* Finish at Mar 2016

-* ...
+* Version 1.0

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.